 When the part is running without the DLL enabled, device functionality may be altered.
 The DLL must be enabled for normal operation.
-DLL enable is required during powerup initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation (when the device exits self refresh mode, the DLL is enabled automatically).
+DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation (when the device exits self refresh mode, the DLL is enabled automatically).
 Anytime the DLL is enabled, 200 clock cycles with CKE HIGH must occur before a READ command can be issued.

-Figure 26: Extended Mode Register Definition
+Figure 25: Extended Mode Register Definition

-Notes: 1. n is the most significant row address bit from Table 2 on page 2.2.
+- 1. n is the most significant row address bit from Table 2 on page 2. - 2.
+The reduced drive strength option is available only on Design Revision F and K. - 3.
 The QFC# option is not supported.